INTUITION MAPS visual essay, research and process by Beccy Mccray

 Both the markers and a simple map leave space, encouraging walkers to tune into their senses, instinct and intuition.
 This place-based response offers a connection to what has gone before and what is yet to happen.

 To encourage interspecies participation, the waymarks also provide sanctuary for one of the referenced local migratory species, the Red Admiral butterfly.
 Many of these butterflies now choose to overwinter in the UK due to the increasingly milder climate.
 The neon pink and yellow palette of the waymarks not only serves to punch through the gilded image of the British countryside, but to attract butterflies using colours which they are drawn to, whilst incorporating butterfly-sized slits, creating compass-like patterns on their south-facing sides leading to hollow areas filled with brushwood in which the insects can hibernate.
+After dark, the waymarks glow under UV light.
+Many animals, including birds, bees, butterflies and even mammals like reindeer and mice can perceive ultraviolet light.

 The iconic waymarks are each hand-crafted from ash – a species common to Irchester Country Park, and associated in mythology with protective, healing properties.